haozhu10015/haozhu10015.github.io/teaching/pgm.md

 * <a href="/pdf/pgm_course/pgm_notes.pdf">Probabilistic Graphical Models: Lecture notes and exercises</a>

-We will use the provided lecture notes as the official textbook of this course, which are based on the following books:
+We will use the provided lecture notes as the official textbook of this course, which are based on the following books.
 <br/><br/>

 * <a href="https://link.springer.com/book/10.1007/978-3-030-61943-5">Probabilistic Graphical Models: Principles and Applications (2nd edition)</a>, Luis Enrique Sucar (2021)